tschoffelen/tschoffelen/content/force-multipliers-versus-form-factors.md

 ---

-Whenever people talk about LLMs as the 'next big thing', the lineage of previous 'big things' seems very variable on the speaker.
-Usually it's something like the personal computer, the web, smartphones, and now LLMs.
+Whenever people talk about GenAI as the 'next big thing', the lineage of previous 'big things' seems very variable on the speaker.
+Usually it's something like the personal computer, the web, smartphones, and now GenAI.

 Here's a similar version of this in [a (excellent!) deck from Benedict Evans](https://www.ben-evans.com/presentations):